I did "autoresearch" in a hackathon and won some GPU credits

 Things I remembered I had to intentionally design

 Validation loss should only be calculated at the end.
 I want the training to be done quickly so that the agent can iterate on model architecture.
-Maybe I could instead set up a system to export the current model and calculate the validation loss at every quarter of the data of the data without blocking the training process.
+Maybe I could instead set up a system to export the current model and calculate the validation loss at every quarter of the data without blocking the training process.

 These are some things I learnt